U.S. Senators introduce bill to ban U.S. imports of Russian uranium

 "Banning Russian uranium imports will further defund Russia's war machine, help revive American uranium production, and increase our national security," he added.

-The United States has over 90 nuclear reactors, more than any other country, and is heavily reliant on imports of uranium.
+The United States has over 90 nuclear reactors, more than any other country, and is heavily reliant on imported uranium.
 Russian uranium made up 16% of U.S. purchases in 2020, according to the Energy Information Administration, with Canada and Kazakhstan each providing 22%.

 Russia also supplies a fuel called highly enriched, low assay uranium (HALEU) which is enriched up to 20% and could be used in advanced nuclear plants expected to be developed later this decade or in the 2030s.